-Prerequisite: PSYC 101 "C" or better, or formal admission into the Black Hawk College ADN program.
+Prerequisite: PSYC 101 "C" or better, or formal admission into the Black Hawk College Associate Degree Nursing program.

-Explores the neurobiological, physical, cognitive, social, and emotional development of humans from conception through adulthood.
-Examines theories and principles of human development in light of contemporary research, emphasizing normal developmental stages and patterns of adjustment to differing life-time demands.
-IAI: S6 902 (1.1)
+This course explores the neurobiological, physical, cognitive, social, and emotional development of humans from conception through adulthood, including end of life issues.
+Examines theories and principles of human development in light of contemporary research, emphasizing normal developmental stages and patterns of adjustment to differing life-time demands.IAI: S6 902 (1.1)